Self-sustaining traveling fronts for a model related to bushfires: Introduction

 These results contribute to the broader understanding of fire dynamics by offering precise conditions for sustained propagation and extinction.
 They also provide insights into the robustness of firefronts under localized disturbances, which has direct implications for fire management and predictive modeling in real-world scenarios.

-Diving into the specific features of this work, we use here as our primary tool the model recently proposed in~\cite{PAPER1}.
+Diving into the specific features\footnote{We stress that many bushfire models are available in the literature, each with specific characteristics and different ranges of applicability.
+Providing a full account of all possible models is beyond the scope of this work.
+Clearly, when proving a precise mathematical statement, it is not feasible to treat all conceivable models simultaneously.
+Accordingly, we follow the standard practice of focusing on a single model, namely the one introduced in~\cite{PAPER1}.
+To the best of our knowledge, the present paper constitutes the first thorough analysis of self-similar solutions in the bushfire context.} of this work, we use here as our primary tool the model recently proposed in~\cite{PAPER1}.
 First, we consider some straightforward tests of the model motivated by physical intuition.
 For instance, a fire (solution to the model) should not spontaneously ignite without being hot enough for ignition to begin, either from the initial condition or from the boundary condition -- that this is indeed the case is confirmed by Lemma~\ref{NECE}.
 The main tool we use for proving this, which is interesting in its own right, is a comparison principle or ordering property of solutions (Lemma~\ref{COMPAPI}).
 Further intuitive knowledge of fire behavior includes the complete spread of a fire from a single point or the complete suppression of a fire depending on the balance of diffusion parameters and inition condition.
 This is the subject of Theorem~\ref{SOPTH} and Theorem~\ref{SOPTH:2} respectively.

 Next, we consider the important operational question of the propagation speed of a fire front ignited at a spatial boundary.
-This may be useful to determine evacuation times.
-Another time-sensitive issue is on numerical simulation of the solution for short times.
-We propose a replacement for the computationally expensive non-linear convolution: instead of feeding the solution itself in at each time step, use the solution frozen at an earlier time (for instance at the initial time).
-This makes the convolution term itself time-independent, and does not significantly affect the accuracy of the prediction, at least for short times and in bounded regions.
-We give qualitative estimates for both the propagation speed (Theorem~\ref{DBDARYEFF}) and numerical error (Theorem~\ref{CGAPNB}), addressing each of these issues.
+This information may be useful for estimating evacuation times.
+We provide qualitative estimates of the propagation speed in Theorem~\ref{DBDARYEFF}.